run-llama/sec-insights/backend/README.md

 ### Use Cases
 This is useful for times when:
 1. You want to setup a local environment with your local Postgres DB to have a set of documents in the `documents` table
-    1. When running locally, this will use [`localstack`](https://localstack.cloud/) to store the documents into a local S3 bucket instead of a real one.
+    * When running locally, this will use [`localstack`](https://localstack.cloud/) to store the documents into a local S3 bucket instead of a real one.
 1. You want to update the documents present in either Prod or Preview DBs
+    * In fact, this is the very script that is run by the [`llama-app-cron` cron job service](https://github.com/run-llama/sec-insights/blob/294d8e5/render.yaml#L38) that gets setup by the `render.yaml` blueprint when deploying this service to Render.com.

 ### Usage
 To run the script, make sure you've: